 In the money put option example

-Now consider a put option (giving the owner a right to sell) on J.P.
-Morgan stock, expiring in December 2009.
+Consider a put option (giving the owner a right to sell) on Bank of America (BAC) stock, expiring in March 2022.
 Its strike price is 47 and its market price is 4.60 dollars.
-J.P.
-Morgan stock is trading at 44.50.
+Bank of America stock is trading at 44.50.

 Time value is again what is left from the option's market price after subtracting intrinsic value.
 4.60 less 2.50 are 2.10.